etiandre/etiandre.github.io/content/posts/kdenlive-audiowaveform/libav.md

 **Main processing loop:**

 - For each packet in the file:
-  - Make sure it corresponds to the audio stream we want, else toss it and go to the next
+  - Make sure it corresponds to the audio stream we want, else discard it and go to the next packet
   - For each frame in the packet:
     - Use the codec to decode the compressed audio into raw audio
     - Convert its sample format, if needed, and store the result in the buffer